apache/flink/docs/dev/stream/operators/windows.md

 #### Incremental Window Aggregation with AggregateFunction

-The following example shows how an incremental `AggregateFunction` can be combined with a `ProcesWindowFunction` to compute the average and also emit the key and window along with the average.
+The following example shows how an incremental `AggregateFunction` can be combined with a `ProcessWindowFunction` to compute the average and also emit the key and window along with the average.

 <div class="codetabs" markdown="1">